Loknong/Not-Jukkapan/README.md

 ## About Me

-I am a mid-level **Automation Engineer** with a strong interest in **web development**.
-Over the years, while working in the automation field, I found myself increasingly drawn to programming, especially when working on web-related projects.
-I enjoy the challenge of learning new technologies and aspire to transition into web development, where I can apply my skills in **problem-solving** and **logical thinking** to build scalable applications.
-Though I am not yet a professional in web development, I am committed to improving my skills and making this career shift.
+I am a passionate **Full Stack Developer** with a background in **Automation Engineering**, leveraging a combination of problem-solving, logical thinking, and technical expertise to build scalable web applications.
+After years of working in automation, I transitioned into web development, exploring modern technologies to create dynamic and efficient solutions.
+My journey has taught me the importance of adaptability, and I'm committed to continual growth in the field of software development.

-- **🔭 Exploring:** Advanced concepts in **React**, **Node.js**, and **TypeScript** as I build my web development skill set.
+- **🔭 Exploring:** Advanced concepts in **React**, **Node.js**, **TypeScript**, and backend development.
-- **🌱 Continuously learning:** Web development best practices, modern frameworks, and how to design scalable systems.
+- **🌱 Continuously learning:** Scalable architecture design, modern frontend frameworks, and robust backend solutions.
-- **💼 Open to opportunities:** Looking for my first developer role to leverage my technical skills and passion for programming.
+- **💼 Seeking opportunities:** Looking for roles where I can apply my full stack skills and contribute to impactful projects.
-- **💬 Let’s connect:** Always open to learning from others, collaborating, and discussing technology trends.
+- **💬 Let’s connect:** Open to collaborations, tech discussions, and learning from others in the field.

 ---